FireInstallations/SpaceOrienter/README.md

 But nevertheless, even without the device is the app not useless as it answers many questions about the nightsky and what is waiting to find up there.

 --- descriptions how to use following soon ---
+If you like to code for the App, Lazarus IDE would be recommend and Eye Candy Controls are required (just install it to Lazarus).